 You could also boil two teaspoons of fenugreek seeds in four cups of water for 30 minutes.
 Strain the water and allow it to cool down.
 This water can be used as a vaginal wash two to three times a day for a couple of days.

 Bananas not only aid digestion but also help control vaginal discharge.
 Here’s how to use them:

-Eating one or two overripe bananas daily can help control leukorrhea.
+Eating a couple of small, overripe bananas daily can help control leukorrhea.
 You can also mix two tablespoons of banana flower juice with two teaspoons of powdered palmyrah candy.
 Consume this once a day.

 Cranberries are good for those suffering from urinary tract infection because they are known to have antiseptic and antibiotic properties.
 Here’s how to use them:

-Drinking one glass of unsweetened cranberry juice two or three times daily can help keep vaginal discharge at bay.
+Drinking one glass of unsweetened cranberry juice daily can help keep vaginal discharge at bay.

 Cranberry tablets help prevent bacteria from attaching to the vaginal wall and fight the problem of leukorrhea.
 But make sure to consult your doctor before consuming these tablets.

 High in vitamin C, amla (Indian gooseberry) is another fruit that is beneficial for vaginal health.
 Here’s how to use them: